Countries affected by mandatory ESG reporting – here’s the list

 Mandatory ESG reporting in the EU

-Certain large companies within the EU must disclose ESG information under the Non-Financial Reporting Directive (NFRD).
+Prior, certain large companies (around 11.000 entities) within the EU were required to disclose ESG information under the Non-Financial Reporting Directive (NFRD).

 Mandatory ESG reporting in the US